 The Gaza Strip: 141 square miles, population estimated at 2 million (14,184 people/sq. mile).
 The rest of Israel: 1160 people per square mile.

-The 17 Arab countries surrounding Israel have a population estimated at 46 times that of Israel.
+The 17 Arab countries surrounding Israel have a

 A Friday afternoon miracle: A Jewish family waits on Shabbat to begin at the Western Wall.
 Until 1967, Jews weren't allowed to even see the Western Wall.